stabjana/stabjana/README.md

-# Welcome to my GitHub Page!
+### Stefanie Jana :wave:

 Hi, I am Steffi, a `web development student` at Business College Helsinki.
-I will graduate 12/2025 and will be available for challenges.
+I will graduate end of December 2025 and will be available for opportunities.

 :cat2: :unicorn: